-The CPD registration standard requires you to maintain a portfolio that documents your learning goals, your planned CPD activities and your reflections on what you have learnt.
+The Continuing professional development (CPD) registration standard requires you to maintain a portfolio that documents your learning goals, your planned CPD activities and your reflections on what you have learned.

 Identifying your learning goals means that you are able to plan your CPD activities so that they focus on your individual needs based on your practice setting, professional interests and patient needs.
 By planning your CPD activities so that they are relevant to your practice they are more likely to keep you up to date and improve your patient outcomes.